dbit-mumbai/DataStructureLab_2022_23/README.md

 # DSA_ASSIGNMENTS

-Name- Aditya Gothiwarekar
+Name- Kastle Farro

-roll no-21
+Roll no-15

-Batch-B
+Batch-A
 ## DSA experiment list A  : -

 |Program_Id| Program details|Your File nameHyperlink to the .c file on github|